47 PHOTOS IN THIS SECTION BY WILLIAM DALTON JOHNSTON &

 HMT Jackdaw.
 In fact, the only photo which can be positively identified as HMCS Niobe is

-the group photo of 29 crew members, one of whom is almost certainly William Dalton Johnston.
+the group photo of 29 crew members, with Bernard Maurice Cocquyt positively identified, and another who is almost certainly

 Crew members of HMCS Niobe, WW1.

 Photo of 29 crew members of HMCS Niobe,

 one of which is almost certainly William Dalton Johnston.
 Also, Bernard Maurice Cocquyt has been